 Throughout the book, Job, his wife, and his friends speculate on why he, an upright man, suffers.
-Job accuses God of being unjust and not operating the world according to principles of justice, and his friends believe that Job's sin caused his suffering.
-Job decides to talk directly to God.
+Job accuses God of being unjust, and his friends believe that Job's sin caused his suffering.

-God reminds him that the world has order and beauty but is also wild and dangerous.
-While we do not always know why we suffer, we can bring our pain and grief to God and trust that He is wise and knows what He's doing.
+God reminds him that the world has order and beauty but it is also wild and dangerous.
+While we do not always know why we suffer, we can bring our pain and grief to God and trust that he is wise and in control.